ctrlplusb/easy-peasy/website/docs/docs/typescript-tutorial/adding-typed-thunks.md

 - `Injections`

-  When [creating your store](/docs/api/create-store) your store allows the specification of `injections` via the [store configuration](/docs/api/store-config).
-One use case of the `injections` is to provide a mechanism by which to dependency injected services used to make HTTP calls into your [thunks](/docs/api/thunk).
-These `injections` are then exposed via the 3rd argument to your [thunks](/docs/api/thunk).
+  When [creating your store](/docs/api/create-store) you can specify `injections` via the [store configuration](/docs/api/store-config).
+The typical use case for the `injections` is to provide a mechanism by which to dependency injected services used to make HTTP calls.
+These `injections` are exposed to your your [thunks](/docs/api/thunk) via the `helpers` argument that they receive.

-  Should you be using injections then providing the typing information via this type parameter will ensure that your [thunks](/docs/api/thunk) are using correctly typed versions of them.
+  Should you be using injections then it is useful to provide the typing information that describes them to this type parameter.

 - `StoreModel`

-  The 3rd argument to your [thunks](/docs/api/thunk) allows you to get the entire store state (via `getStoreState`), and the entire store actions (via `getStoreActions`).
-For these to be correctly typed we need to ensure that we provide our store's interface here.
-You may be concerned with cyclical dependency imports but fear not - Typescript is totally fine with this.
+  The `helpers` argument to your [thunks](/docs/api/thunk) exposes APIs which allow you to get the entire store state (via `getStoreState`), or all the actions for your store (via `getStoreActions`).

+  For these to be correctly typed we need to ensure that we provide the model interface for our store to this type parameter.

 - `Result`

   If you return data from your [thunk](/docs/api/thunk), then you should provide the expected type here.

-  FYI - thunks alway return a `Promise`.
-By default it would just be a type of `Promise<void>`.
-This allows you to define `Promise<Result>`.
+  A [thunk](/docs/api/thunk) always returns a `Promise`.
+By default it is of type `Promise<void>`, however, if you provide this type parameter it becomes `Promise<Result>`.

+## Declaring a Thunk

-Let's define a thunk that will allow us to save a todo by posting to an HTTP endpoint.
+Let's define a [thunk](/docs/api/thunk) which we will use to save a todo.

 ```typescript
 import { Thunk } from 'easy-peasy';